Russia ‘doesn’t want to use’ nuclear arms: Moscow’s view on wartime shift

 “Russia does not want to use nuclear weapons, understanding the seriousness of the consequences of a conflict with the use of such weapons,” he said.

 “However, at present, our country is forced to respond to the growing threats directed against us.
 The West continues to pump Ukraine with weapons, including F-16 fighters and long-range missiles like [US-made] ATACMS.
-Moreover, NATO is developing its infrastructure around the borders of Russia: new units are being created in Finland, there are plans to deploy missiles and new reconnaissance stations in Japan and near it.
-And although our country is trying as much as possible to avoid using such destructive weapons that we have, we are forced to demonstrate that we are ready to defend our integrity and sovereignty by any possible means.”
+Moreover, NATO is developing its infrastructure around the borders of Russia: new units are being created in Finland.”

+He claimed that although Russia is trying to avoid the use of nuclear weapons, Moscow is “forced to demonstrate” that it is ready to defend “integrity and sovereignty” by any possible means”.

 However, Kremlin critics worry that Putin is pushing closer towards, if not a nuclear apocalypse, then at least a regional humanitarian disaster.